sezion/shopify-app/README.md

 ## Structure

-To start creating videos, first you need templates.
-In `public/scripts` is were templates' scripts are stored.
-One file for each template.
+To start creating videos, first you need templates. `public/scripts` are where the templates' scripts are stored.
+There is one file for each template.
-The process for a new video using the Sezion SDK (in `public/js`) is:
+The process for creating a new video using the Sezion SDK (in `public/js`) is:

 1. Read the script file.
 It's a `json`.
 2. Create the template object and call `TemplateNew`.
 This returns an `id` that we need later.